google/knative-gcp/test/test_images/sendtracker/README.md

 This pod is designed to be both an event sender and an event receiver.
 It sends a series of events through a single threaded sender, keeping track of the response code for each send.
 The receiver maintains a list of received events.
-When stopped, the receiver than waits several minutes for all events to be delivered.
+When stopped, the receiver then waits several minutes for all events to be delivered.

 The ranges of events successfully sent and received are then compared, with